mscharmann/mscharmann.github.io/_pages/Publications.md

 ## other publications
 Scharmann, M. (2014) Special among a special flora - the carnivore Nepenthes pervillei.
-Kapisen 17, 18-19.\
+Kapisen 17, 18-19.

 ## in the making
+- Leucadendron genomics
+- Amsinckia genomics